 A seminar in which professional, ethical, and legal issues facing counselors in schools and mental health settings are addressed through reading, research, presentation, and discussion.
 Prerequisite: Graduate standing or Instructor permission.

-This course is designed to provide students with knowledge about common assessment tools and processes used in clinical mental health practice.
+Provides students with knowledge about common assessment tools and processes used in school counseling and clinical mental health practice.
 Prerequisites: EDCO 220, EDCO 350, EDCO 374, EDCO 375, and EDCO 377; Counseling majors or Instructor permission.

 EDCO 361.
 Practice of Mental Hlth Cnslng.
 3 Credits.